RentAHitman.com: Creation of site

-Innes checked the email inbox he had associated with the website in 2008 and found he had 250–300 messages requesting the services of contract killers (ie. hitmen) or asking for employment in the field.
-Many were jokey in nature and he did not find any of them alarming.
-When he checked again in 2010 he found a message from a woman in Canada named Helen.
+Innes checked the email inbox he had associated with the website in 2008 and found he had 250–300 messages requesting the services of contract killers (i.e. hitmen) or asking for employment in the field.
+Many were jokey in nature, and he did not find any of them alarming.
+When he checked again in 2010, he found a message from a woman in Canada named Helen.
 She requested that he carry out the murders of three of her family members in the United Kingdom, claiming they had cheated her out of an inheritance.
 Innes considered this request the first serious one he had received, as it gave the names and addresses of the targets.
 He passed the details onto a friend who was a California police sergeant.
-The case was passed to the Canadian police who arrested Helen.
-She served four months in prison for soliciting murder before being extradited to the United Kingdom where she was wanted on other serious charges.
+The case was passed to the Canadian police, who arrested Helen.
+She served four months in a Canadian prison for soliciting murder before being extradited to the United Kingdom, where she was wanted on other serious charges.

-After this case Innes decided to continue to run the website and to rebrand it as a fake contract killing agency.
+After this case, Innes decided to continue to run the website and to rebrand it as a fake contract killing agency.
 He filled the site with jokes and clues that it was not legitimate.
 These included fake testimonials from satisfied customers and a claim that he is regulated by the "Hitman Information Privacy Protection Act", a play on the Health Insurance Portability and Accountability Act with which he was familiar through his work in medical IT.
-The site claims the agency has "17,985 field operatives", which is actually the approximate number of American law enforcement agencies and offers "group and senior discounts".
-In 2014 Innes added a "service request form" which requires a user's names, email address and phone number.
+The site claims the agency has "17,985 field operatives", which is actually the approximate number of American law enforcement agencies; the site also offers discounts for groups, seniors, "spring cleaning", and Air National Guardsmen.
+In 2014, Innes added a "service request form"; said form requires a user's names, email address and phone number.
 Innes uses the nom de plume "Guido Fanelli" on the site and for responses to enquiries.